muhamuttaqien/siamese-fruits-detector/README.md

 ## Test Images

 Test Images cover six classes of fruits and vegetables variants.
-All was never seen by the network when trained:
+All the classes were not included when I trained the network:

 * Strawberry
 * Tomato Cherry Red